mrocklin/blog/_posts/work/2012-11-23-BuildingComputations.md

 ![]({{ BASE_PATH }}/images/complex-matrix-computation.png)

+We still have same output but now the input is broken down into smaller pieces by a set of computations.
+These computations are arranged in a graph based on their dependencies.
+We had to use a `GESV`, a `POSV`, two `GEMM`s a `SYMM` and two `AXPY`s to break down this computation.
+Our inputs are now `a,b,c,W,X,Y,Z` as desired.

 `rule(identcomp)` iterates over all possible computations to compute this expression.
 If you are not satisfied with the computation above you may ask for more.

 Inplace Computations
 --------------------

-BLAS/LAPACK routines are *inplace*; they write their results to the memory locations of some of their inputs.
+The BLAS/LAPACK routines are *inplace*; they write their results to the memory locations of some of their inputs.
+The above *matheamtical* graph doesn't have the necessary information to think about this *computational* concern.
 We have a separate system to deal with inplace computations.

 {% highlight python %}
     from sympy.computations.inplace import inplace_compile